HarveyBates/Open-JIP/README.md

 Note that most of the comonents are suface mount (SMD), this is due to their increased reliablity and in my opinion its easier to assemble SMD compared to through-hole (THT) components.

-To order the circuit board I reccomend using [JLCPCB](https://jlcpcb.com/).
-Simpily open the folder titled Electronics and compress the housed Gerber folder into a ```.zip``` file.
+To order the circuit board I recommend using [JLCPCB](https://jlcpcb.com/) as they are cheap, easy and ship fast.
+Open the folder titled Electronics and compress the housed Gerber files into a ```.zip``` file.
 Then on the JLCPCB website drag and drop the ```.zip``` file into the order form.
 The default settings are sutiable and you will receive 5 circuit boards for around $30 AUD.

 #### Other